klangner/arduino-due-rust/README.md

-# blinking led example written in Rust for Arduino Due
+# Demo program written in Rust for Arduino Due.

 This project is based on: